Thinking

 The right processes, tools, and governing bodies can allow a brand architecture strategy to morph and satisfy the needs of the team, helping them to meet evolving demands and take advantage of arising opportunities.

-#5.
-Include the Brand Architecture Strategy as Part of the Employer Value Proposition
+5. Include Brand Architecture Strategy as Part of the Value Proposition

 Last but not least, don’t forget the internal perspective – that will help employees connect the new brand architecture with the larger purpose of the organization, understanding how their individual efforts directly contribute to the broader mission of the company.